bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 ## Future:
 * Resource packing when offers have more resources that needed (see Building applications on mesos book)
+* If cpu and mem set to -1, then use entire offer for a resource

 ## Dependencies
 * Apache Maven